Jose Trevino Player Props: Yankees vs. Guardians

-On Tuesday, Jose Trevino (coming off going 0-for-3) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Hunter Gaddis.
-First pitch is at 6:10 PM ET.
+On Wednesday, Jose Trevino (on the back of going 1-for-4 with an RBI) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Peyton Battenfield.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Guardians.
+In his previous game he had a one-hit performance (1-for-4) against the Guardians.

 Jose Trevino Game Info & Props vs. the Guardians